Yazdish/Assignment20/Python/PalamPooloom/README.md

 # Palam Pooloom Pilich

-It`s a game in which you must choose "Front" or "Back", the other two players which here they are copmuters choose too, and the one who is different from the two others wins.
+It's a game in which you must choose "Front" or "Back", the other two players which here they are copmuters choose too, and the one who is different from the two others wins.
-If all three players choose the same side, It`s a tie.
+If all three players choose the same side, It's a tie.

 ![image](pics/2.png)